allegro/hermes/hermes-benchmark/README.md

 * Mode - the benchmark mode (e.g., thrpt, avgt, sample)
 * Cnt - Number of iterations
 * Score - The mean value of your metric
 * Error - The statistical uncertainty.
-Please keep in mind that benchmarks with an error margin higher than 10% is considered unreliable.
+Please keep in mind that benchmarks with an error margin higher than 10% are considered unreliable.
 * Units - Units of measurement (e.g., ops/s or ns/op)